sanjay900/RasberryPiSimulator/README.md

 - get_pixel

 This is currently only for linux users
+To start the simulator itself, run src/main/java/main/Main.java

 To start up a pi emulator, run ./boot.sh
-To start the simulator itself, run src/main/java/main/Main.java
+However, you can also just directly compile against the libe101 library and you wont have any issues.

+NOTE:
+WHEN IMPORTING, use
+extern "C" unsigned char get_pixel(int row,int col,int color);
+for get_pixel.